i | Overview

 Lectures are provided for the outline papers (History of the British Isles /European and World History), and in smaller numbers for the Paper IV and Disciplines of History papers.
 Some of the Optional and Further Subject papers may also have lectures, but these are most commonly taught in classes.
 There are also additional lecture series that run throughout the year, focusing on smaller, more specialised topics.
 Details of these are provided on the Lecture List.

-Although the Lecture List divides lectures between the Preliminary Examination and Final Honour School, in reality students are entitled to attend most of the lectures in History, and many in other subjects too, and are encouraged to explore beyond the courses they are taking.
+Although the Lecture List divides lectures between the Preliminary Examination and Final Honour School, you are entitled to attend most of the lectures in History, and many in other subjects too.
+You should therefore feel encouraged to attend any lecture that you may find interesting, and explore widely beyond the courses you are taking.

 ii | Lecture Recordings

-Most lectures are given in-person in the Examination Schools, although others take place in the History Faculty or in Colleges.
+Most lectures are given in-person in the Examination Schools, although others may take place in the Schwarzman Centre for the Humanities or, less commonly, in Colleges.
 Where possible, lectures will be recorded and made available for playback on Canvas within a few days of delivery.

 Lecture recordings are not intended as a substitute for attending lectures in person.
 They are intended as a revision aid, an accessibility measure, and a means of catching up on lectures missed due to illness.
 The Faculty's policy on the use of recorded lectures may be found here: